 GeneCards Summary for TGFB1 Gene

 TGFB1 (Transforming Growth Factor Beta 1) is a Protein Coding gene.
-Diseases associated with TGFB1 include Camurati-Engelmann Disease and Cystic Fibrosis.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and PEDF Induced Signaling.
+Diseases associated with TGFB1 include Camurati-Engelmann Disease and Inflammatory Bowel Disease, Immunodeficiency, And Encephalopathy.
+Among its related pathways are Transcription Androgen Receptor nuclear signaling and p70S6K Signaling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is TGFB3.

 UniProtKB/Swiss-Prot Summary for TGFB1 Gene

 Transforming growth factor beta-1 proprotein: Precursor of the Latency-associated peptide (LAP) and Transforming growth factor beta-1 (TGF-beta-1) chains, which constitute the regulatory and active subunit of TGF-beta-1, respectively.